2bc4/twitch-hls-client/README.md

 quality=720p
 ```

-Depending on your platform this will look for the config file at the following locations (can be overridden with the `-c` switch):
+Depending on your platform this will look for the config file at the following locations (can be overridden with `-c`):

 |Platform|Default location                                                      |
 |--------|----------------------------------------------------------------------|